-“The chord progression on 'Ophelia' was something that could have come out of the '30s; the storytelling was ancient and modern in the same breath," Robertson said.
+“The chord progression on 'Ophelia' was something that could have come out of the '30s; the storytelling was ancient and modern in the same breath," Robertson said in 2014.
 "The full-on modernism in the sound, in the arrangement, was paramount in Garth’s experimentation.
 It is unquestionably one of his greatest feats, in my opinion, on any Band song.”

 Meanwhile, “It Makes No Difference” remains Danko’s most trenchant vehicle – and one that only he could voice, as he races to the lonesome bottom of this song while retaining its sense of reckless emotional abandon.

 Even there, though, what happens around that vocal completes it, just as it completes Northern Lights-Southern Cross.
-“I wrote this song specifically for Rick to sing,” Robertson told me, “and when we first started discovering the possibilities, it kept expanding to more levels of emotion.
+“I wrote this song specifically for Rick to sing,” Robertson said in 2014, “and when we first started discovering the possibilities, it kept expanding to more levels of emotion.
 What Garth and I could add to finalize the statement of this song was purely instinctual.”

-Sadly, the original lineup of the Band would never capture that magic again.
-Though they sounded (at least on the surface) whole again, Northern Lights-Southern Cross would ultimately be the five-man edition's studio swansong, a final flash of brilliance before the end.
+Sadly, the original lineup of the Band never captured that magic again.
+Though they sounded (at least on the surface) whole again, Northern Lights-Southern Cross would ultimately be the five-man edition's studio swan song, a final flash of brilliance before the end.

 Why Don't More People Love This Music?